Healthy, happy and informed

 Health and wellness are also fostered in the Upper School through the Health and Life Skills curriculum.
 The Health and Life Skills Department strives to teach students what is meant by wellness and how to maintain a healthy lifestyle.
 The curriculum helps students develop fundamental life skills to help them sustain and enjoy their life’s journey.
 The Health and Life Skills teachers speak with students honestly and sincerely about their physical, emotional, and spiritual being.
 Health classes are factual as well as philosophical and help students develop skills for healthy decision-making with regard to their own wellness.

 Westtown’s co-curricular program, which meets after the academic day, is rooted in the values of teamwork and collaboration.
 All Upper School students are required to take part in the co-curricular program and participate in activities that emphasize skill building, communication, performance, and individual and community-based growth.
 Through this program students come to understand their own strengths and the role they play in a group.
 Additionally, students learn the importance of lifelong fitness and the benefits of physical activity.
 Each co-curricular activity requires students to demonstrate their skills through some performance-based activity such as an athletic competition, a theater performance, or an outdoor leadership trip.
 The variety of co-curricular offerings allows students to select activities that pertain to their interests and passions.

-The Health Center maintains close contact with the Chester County Department of Health in matters of public health.
-The Health Center also offers flu shots to Upper School students and all faculty and staff.
+The Wellness Center maintains close contact with the Chester County Department of Health in matters of public health.
+The Wellness Center also offers flu shots to Upper School students and all faculty and staff.